tfpauly/privacy-proxy/draft-private-access-tokens.md

 Mediator-authenticated HTTPS connection.
 See {{sec-considerations}} for additional about this channel.

-Issuance begins by Clients hashing the RedemptionContext to produce a token input as message = SHA256(context), and then blinding message as follows:
+Issuance begins by Clients hashing the RedemptionChallenge to produce a token input as message = SHA256(challenge), and then blinding message as follows:

 ~~~
 blinded_req, blind_inv = rsabssa_blind(ISSUER_KEY, message)